 The first question is simple.
 What are you looking for?

-Some desserts complement chili well because you’re incorporating chili in them as an ingredient.
+Some desserts complement chili well because you’re incorporating chili and other spices in them as an ingredient.
 The chili here provides a kick of flavor, while also tying your dinner and dessert to each other.
+You could even find a drink that works well with both your dinner and dessert.

 You might also want something different, like a soothing dessert, one with no chili in it at all.
 This could be perfect if your meal has a little too much spice and you need something to calm things down again.
 That’s where this list comes into play.
 We show you an array of different options, helping you to find the best dessert for you.